-If your fees have been incorrectly assessed or if your status has changed from international to domestic, you must contact Student Client Services to clarify your situation.
+If your fees have been incorrectly assessed or if your status has changed from international to domestic, you must contact Registrarial Services to clarify your situation.
 In some cases you may be required to present certain documentation to have your status changed.
 Original documents will be required; photocopies cannot be accepted.
-Student Client Services will advise you as to the necessary next steps. (top)
+Registrarial Services will advise you as to the necessary next steps. (top)

 Fees for the Bachelor of Design (BDes) and the Juris Doctor (JD) are charged by program and not based on enrolments (credits).
 You may enrol in a maximum number of credits, as specified, for the academic period.
 Note that the program fee includes supplementary charges.
 View details at the Course Fees page. (top)